bryant0918/FastSpeech2/README.md

 ## Preprocessing

 ### Prepare Align
-First, we need to take the metadata csv files that contain the fileID, transcription and translation as well as the .wav file of the audio and resave the transcription and translation as a .lab file and copy over the .wav file in order to create the TextGrid files.
+First, we need to take the metadata csv files that contain the fileID, transcription as well as the .wav file of the audio and translate the text to our tgt language to train on (if translation doesn't already exist) and resave the transcription and translation as a .lab file and copy over the .wav file in order to create the TextGrid files.

 We also perform a word alignment on the transcription and translation and save it separately to be used later.